Session Descriptions

 AI and Student Success

-Panelists: Meacie Fairfax, Complete College America; Alli Jerger, Wakesha County Technical College; Dr. Gabriel Valez, Marquette University; Krissy Lukens, St. Norbert College
+Panelists: Meacie Fairfax, Complete College America; Alli Jerger, Waukesha County Technical College; Dr. Gabriel Valez, Marquette University; Krissy Lukens, St. Norbert College; Reggie Smith, Northcentral Technical College

 Description: AI has the potential to enhance the student experience, increase persistence, and cultivate workplace readiness.
 Colleges and universities are realizing the benefits of augmenting or even replacing certain activities with artificial intelligence tools.
 Simultaneously, we confront questions about equity, critical thinking, academic integrity, and self-actualization.
 Against this ever-changing backdrop, panelists will share their perspectives, policies, and use cases of AI in student affairs, student success, and the student experience.